serenity-is/docs/api/js/domwise/functions/Fragment.md

 `any`

-A `DocumentFragment` with the appended children.
+A `DocumentFragment` containing the appended children.